Bas-Saint-Laurent: Hydrography

-The estuary of the Saint Lawrence river, to the north of the region, plays a primary role in the region.
+The estuary of the St. Lawrence River, to the north of the region, plays a primary role in the region.
 It is divided in two regions split at Cacouna: west of Cacouna, it is called a medium estuary, while east of the municipality it is called a maritime estuary or lower estuary.

 The region is relatively poor in fresh water, since lakes and rivers only count as 1.5% of the land area.
 It possesses two hydrographic regions, the first holds all the streams that pour into the estuary of the Saint-Lawrence river and the region of Chaleur Bay and Percé, whose streams flow south into New-Brunswick and Maine.
 These regions influenced the layout of the administrative areas of Bas-Saint-Laurent, by setting limits to some regional county municipalities.

 The largest drainage basins of the region are located in the south of the territory.
 These are the drainage basins of the Matapedia River (3328 km2) and Madawaska River (2861 km2).
 Ranking third, the drainage basin of the Cascapédia River of 1701 km2, half of this basin is located within the limits of the administrative region.
 Among the notable rivers pouring into the Saint-Lawrence, we can count the Mitis River (1812 km2), Matane River (1692 km2), Rimouski River (1621 km2), Rivière du Loup (1046 km2) and Trois Pistoles River (966 km2).

 Bas-Saint-Laurent counts 2,417 lakes, of which 90% do not exceed an area of 20 ha.
 About 30% of them are situated in the RCM of Rimouski-Neigette.
 The two largest lakes of the region are Lake Témiscouata (66.82 km2) and Lake Matapedia (38.07 km2), significant human settlement on their shore has taken place, as well as along the roads going through their valleys.
 These lakes also distinguish themselves by their north west and south west orientation, compared to most of the other lakes of the region which prefer to follow the orientation of the creases and breaks of the Appalachian Mountains.